Children’s Lenten Outreach Project

-Next date: March 4th after service.
+Next date: April 8th after service.
 Homemade soup (sometimes chili), buns, beverages and dessert will be served.
 There will be a good will offering basket for those who wish to make a donation.
 Proceeds will be used to help in the community.
 Everyone is welcome to join us.
 If you have any questions, please speak to either Judy Martin or Mike Hogg.
 We thank you for your participation in this outreach project.
-The annual Vestry meeting will be held after our soup lunch.
-We hope that everyone can stay for this meeting as there are many things to discuss.

 Calling New Choir Members

 If you love to sing, the choir needs you!!
 No formal choir experience necessary.
 Practice is after service on Sundays.
 Please speak to Jean Zielke our organist, if you are interested or talk with any of the choir members.
 We would love to have you join us.

 The selection committee elected at the September 10th Vestry meeting will be Karen Lewis,

 Mike Burrows, Judy Martin and Myrlene Boken, we ask that you keep the selection committee in your prayers.